ProfOJ/impulse/README.md

 # Impulse

-Web app for messaging!!
+Web app for campus messaging!!

-This is an online messaging app mainly for schools.
+This is an online messaging app mainly for campuses.
 Where by a course page is created and announcements are sent to group members.
 Now a text message is sent to even a user who is offline in the form of text messages.